Graduate auditor, Baker Tilly Staples Rodway - Hamilton

 Annalea completed a Master of Professional Accounting at Waikato in March 2021 and describes it as “honestly such an amazing experience.”

-She now works as a graduate auditor at Baker Tilly Staples Rodway in Hamilton.
+She now works as an intermediate auditor at BDO in Auckland.

-The 14-month course is designed for anyone wanting to embark on an accelerated study pathway towards becoming a chartered accountant.
+The one-year course is designed for anyone wanting to embark on an accelerated study pathway towards becoming a chartered accountant.

 “The programme is very well structured from start to finish; it is both challenging and rewarding.
 Each topic is detailed, making it easy to grasp each new concept,” says Annalea.